|Page tools: Print Page Print All RSS Search this Product|

 Industrial Disputes, Australia (cat. no. 6321.0.55.001) contains Explanatory Notes and a Glossary which provide further information about data sources, terminology and other technical aspects of the series.

-Industrial Disputes, Australia (cat. no. 6321.0.55.001) is available from the ABS website and as downloadable Excel data files for time series data.
-A range of unpublished data is also available on request.
+Industrial Disputes, Australia (cat. no. 6321.0.55.001) is available from the ABS website and includes downloadable Excel data files for time series data.

 These documents will be presented in a new window.